 If, after the accident, you notice any changes in your body, get medical attention.
 Watch out for recurring or increasingly severe headaches, uneasiness in your neck, back, or abdominal area, swelling, emotional pain, nightmares, or PTSD.

 Wait before you sign any release of claims.

 And if you need a lawyer to help you navigate the process, we can help by giving you a free case review.

-We here at Babcock Partners have been helping innocent victims like you for more than 17 years.
+We here at Babcock Injury Lawyers have been helping innocent victims like you for more than 17 years.
 Half our cases deal with car accident injuries, with the other half dedicated to personal injury, motorcycle injury, trucking injury, brain injury, and wrongful death.